-There are a few lessons learned while undertaking this study.
-A major lesson learned by the state governments is that many capitalists and prospective investors are not serious about investing in agriculture but are only interested in land grabbing.
+There a few lessons learned in the course of undertaking this study.
+A major lesson learned by the state governments is that many capitalists and prospective investors are not serious about investing in agriculture but are only interested in "land grabbing".
 So, the governors now give such investors about 500 hectares asking them to fully develop it before asking for additional land.
 This is Edo State's approach to a problem that cuts across all the states of the federation.
 The other states should learn from the Edo State's land policy review.

 Another lesson from this study is the policy of allocating substantial land to corporate investors for agriculture.
 After clearing and preparing the land for cultivation, half of the entire allocated land will be shared out to the small-scale farmers within the neighborhood while the big investor cultivates the remaining half.
-The half shared to small-scale farmers is still considered as part of the big investor's land as the small-scale farmers are organized into the out-growers scheme, with the big investor being the off-taker.
-In addition to providing a guaranteed market outlet, the big investor also supplies inputs such as seeds, fertilizers, agro-chemicals (such as herbicides and pesticides), tractor services, etc., on a credit basis.
+The half shared to small-scale farmers is still considered as part of the big investor's land as the small-scale farmers are organized into the out-growers scheme with the big investor being the off-taker.
+In addition to providing a guaranteed market outlet, the big investor also supplies inputs such as seeds, fertilizers, agro-chemicals (such as herbicides and pesticides), tractor services, etc on a credit basis.
 The value of the production inputs supplied will be deducted from the proceeds accruable to the farmers.

-Many agricultural lands under cultivation in the three states (Edo, Delta, and Ondo) have no official title whatsoever.
-Therefore, the assets without official or formal documents make those assets dead as they cannot be used as collateral to secure bank credit.
-This absence of ownership title is a disadvantage to the small farmers because they cannot access credit from formal sources.
-Such credit is necessary for boosting the economic activities of small-scale farmers and the nation at large.
+Many agricultural lands under cultivation in the three states have no official title whatsoever.
+Therefore, the assets without official or formal documents make those assets "dead" as they cannot be used as collateral to secure bank credit.
+This absence of ownership title is a disadvantage to the small farmers because they are unable to access credit from formal sources.
+Whereas, such credit is necessary for boosting the economic activities of the small-scale farmers and the nation at large.

-In all the three states (Edo, Delta, and Ondo), unemployed youth recruited hardly stay on the farm for a single growing season.
-There were reported cases in Delta State and Ondo State where the production inputs supplied to the unemployed farmers were sold at a discount before abandoning the farms.
-The reason for this abandonment can be traced to the fact that some of the young farmers were not interested in farming in the first place.
+It was observed that in all the three states unemployed youth recruited hardly stay on the farm for a single growing season.
+There were reported cases in Delta and Ondo States where the production inputs supplied to the unemployed farmers were sold at a discount before abandoning the farms.
+The reason for this abandonment can be traced to the fact that some of the "young farmers" were not interested in farming in the first place.
 Many of them made it to the list either because they were relatives or supporters of the politicians.
 They were not interested in farming nor passionate about agriculture.
 The recruitment process needs to be thorough and objective rather than using political patronage.

-Finally, the practice whereby investors will secure land allocation first before shopping around for funds to invest has proved a complete failure.
-Instead of allocating land-based on proposals, the allocation should be contingent upon documentation of the investor's equity contribution-based on evidence from the bank account statement and banker's guarantee.
-This will make such agricultural land allocation to corporate entities more effective and realistic.
+Finally, the practice whereby investors will secure land allocation first before "shopping" around for funds to invest has proved a complete failure.
+Instead of allocating land-based on proposals, the allocation should be contingent upon documentation of the investor's equity contribution based on evidence from the bank account statement and banker's guarantee; this will make such land allocation to corporate entities more effective and realistic.

-6.2 The way forward
+▶ 6.2 The way forward